10 Effective Distribution Strategies

 • Requires ongoing value to prevent cancellations.

-However Choosing the Right Distribution Strategy is very beneficial because it helps to develop the business.
+However Choosing Right Distribution Strategies is very beneficial because it helps to develop the business.

-• Product type: Luxury vs. mass-market products require different strategies.
+• Product type: Luxury vs. mass-market products require different distribution strategies.

 • Target audience: Convenience vs. exclusivity needs.